-One main idea behind the living wage concept used in the Anker Methodology is that living costs vary by location within the same country, especially for a large country such as Vietnam.
-So it avoids any attempt to come up with a single living wage for all of Vietnam.
-The living wage estimated in this report for minimum wage Region 1 is applicable to all workers living in minimum wage Region 1 whether this is in the north, centre or south of Vietnam.
+One main idea behind the living wage and living income concepts used in the Anker Methodology is that living costs vary by location within the same country, especially for a large country such as Vietnam.
+So it avoids any attempt to come up with a single living wage or living income for all of Vietnam.
+The living income estimated in this report for minimum wage Region 4 is applicable to all households in minimum wage Region 4 whether this is in the north, center, or south of Vietnam.

-5. HOW LIVING WAGE IS ESTIMATED
+5. HOW LIVING INCOME AND LIVING WAGE ARE ESTIMATED

-Several steps - described in the remainder of this report - are followed in order to come up with a reliable living wage estimate for Region 1.
+Several steps - described in the remainder of this report - are followed in order to come up with a reliable living income estimate for Region 4.
 Living costs are estimated for a nutritious low-cost diet, basic healthy housing, and other essential needs (termed non-food non-housing costs, or NFNH costs, in this report), and a small margin is added for sustainability and unforeseen events.
-It should be noted that we are speaking of living costs of families in this study, not living costs of individual workers, because living wage is a family concept.
-Therefore, a typical reference family size is determined using secondary household data for Region 1 and living costs are estimated for a family of this size.
-Similarly, the number of full-time adult workers in the reference family providing for the livelihood of the family for Region 1 is determined using secondary household data.
-Lastly, The sum of all these costs is the income required by the reference size family and this is divided by the number of full-time adult workers to determine the net (take-home) living wage.
+It should be noted that we are speaking of living costs of families in this study, not living costs of individuals, because living income is a family concept.
+Therefore, a typical reference family size is determined using secondary household data for Region 4 and living costs are estimated for a family of this size.
+The sum of all these costs is the income required by the reference size family and this is divided by the number of full-time equivalent adult workers in the family (based on secondary household data) to determine the net (take-home) living wage.
 To this, statutory payroll deductions and possible income taxes are added to reach the gross living wage.
 These steps are summarised in Figure 3 below.